Truso Gorge — The Hidden Valley Near Kazbegi

 - Food (bring your own picnic)

-- Trekking boots (your own)
+- Trekking boots (your own equipment)